z0mbix/screeningtest-infrastructure/README.md

 - 1 x nginx web/load balancer server (web-1)
 - 2 x golang app servers (app-{1,2})

-These are all Ubuntu 14.04 servers.
+All servers are Ubuntu 14.04.

 Terraform is used to provision the servers, and uses cloud-init to install, configure and run chef-client, so the servers can register with the Chef server and configure themselves according to their role.